-- ▶ Read the installation, service and commissioning instructions (heat source, heating controller, pumps, etc.) before installation. - ▶ Observe the safety instructions and warnings. - ► Follow national and regional regulations, technical regulations and guidelines. - ► Record all work carried out.
+- ► Read the installation, service and commissioning instructions (heat source, heating controller, pumps, etc.) before installation. - ▶ Observe the safety instructions and warnings. - ► Follow national and regional regulations, technical regulations and guidelines. - ► Record all work carried out.

-♠ Determined use
+⚠ Determined use

-The product may only be used for the heating of central heating water in a sealed system and for DHW (Domestic Hot Water) heating in closed-loop DHW and heating systems.
+The product may only be used in a domestic situation for the heating of central heating water and for DHW heating in closed-loop DHW and heating systems.

 Any other use is considered inappropriate.
-Any damage that may result is excluded from liability.
+Any damage that may result from misuse is excluded from liability.